jbnsn/A-most-simple-implementation-of-Kitzes-2013-in-Python/README.md

 dtype: float64
 ```

-[Pymrio](https://github.com/konstantinstadler/pymrio) is a comprehensive package for Multi-Regional Input-Output Analysis (MRIO) in Python.
+Note: [Pymrio](https://github.com/konstantinstadler/pymrio) is a comprehensive package for Multi-Regional Input-Output Analysis (MRIO) in Python.